rkt2spc/reagis/README.md

 # reagis

 Need a place to store your global values?
 Wonder where to put your knex instance, your mongoose connection?
-How to deal with circular dependencies when declaring relationships in those ORMs?
+Struggling to deal with circular dependencies when declaring relationships in ORMs?

 **reagis** is just what you need.
 A simple key-value store designed to house your global values.